aimms/how-to/Articles/526/526-reference-element-style.rst

         ElementParameter ep_arcNodeFrom {
             IndexDomain: i_arc;
             Range: s_nodes;
-            comment: "Return the node from which the arc 'i_arc' flows";
+            Comment: "Return the node from which the arc 'i_arc' flows";
         }
         ElementParameter ep_arcNodeTo {
             IndexDomain: i_arc;
             Range: s_nodes;
-            comment: "Return the node to which the arc 'i_arc' flows";
+            Comment: "Return the node to which the arc 'i_arc' flows";
         }

     There is an element parameter for every component in the composite object.